SuperAj3/outrun/README.md

 # Outrun for Revival

-**Not everything works in this branch yet.
-Please use the master branch for the stable version.**
+**Not everything works in this branch yet, and some features may be buggy.
+Please use the master branch for the stable version, or the self-hostable branch for a self-hostable version.**

 ### Summary